 If your air filters and condensate lines are clean and you’re confident you don’t have a refrigerant leak, the compressor may be responsible for your lack of cold air.

 Related blog: 5 Reasons Your AC Is Not Blowing Cold Air

 4. Circuit Breaker Problems

 The reason circuit breakers trip in the first place is to protect your home from a fire hazard.
 For example, if you’re running too many appliances at the same time (cooking in the oven, doing laundry, watching TV, running the AC, and someone is vacuuming), you’re overloading the system with high voltage.

 Now, if your circuit breakers keep tripping over and over again and you’ve noticed other issues with your air conditioner, there is an obvious problem with your AC unit.
 Pay even closer attention if when you reach out to touch the switch, the breaker is hot.
 This is not normal.
 Call an HVAC professional for emergency services immediately.

 5. Diminished Airflow

-This is one of the early signs of a problem with the compressor: The AC is still working, but you’ve noticed that less air is coming out of the vents.
+This is one of the early signs of a problem with the compressor: The AC is still working, but you’ve noticed less air is coming out your air vents.
 It’s not all in your mind.
 If you notice this is happening, call an HVAC professional for diagnostics.
 Another hint is if you hear your air conditioner running, but when you put your hands to the vent, you don’t feel any air coming out.